GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/04-Bicep.md

 - Use Copilot to assist with creating the SQL Server and Database resource blocks inside the module.
 - You can start with the resource block `resource sqlServer` and `resource sqlDatabase`, but the goal is to modularize these resources.

-### Exercise 5: Create parameters file for your environment
+### Step 5: Create parameters file for your environment

 Create a parameters file to store environment-specific values.